Paris - Ile De France

 The north tower - slightly taller - was completed in 1240, and the south in 1250.

-They both offer one of the finest views over Paris.
+They both boast one of the finest views over Paris.

 Notre Dame Cathedral - Portal of the Last Judgment

-The tympanum is adorned with an impressive sculpture of Christ seated on His Throne of Majesty.
+An impressive sculpture of Christ seated on His Throne of Majesty adorns the tympanum.

 The low relief located below represents the Dead that are resurrected and the Archangel St Michael weighing their souls.